dmb23/tech-notes/ML Stuff/Basics/Deep Learning 101.md

 - **cross-entropy loss**, default for classification problems: $l(\bm{y}, \bm{\hat{y}}) = - \sum_i y_i \log \hat{y}_i$

 ## Initialization
+- Initialize weights radomly to break symmetry
+- scale the variance of the initial distributions to constrain the variance for outputs & gradients
 # Classification

 - Use One-Hot encoding for $n_{out}$ labels into an $n_{out}$-dim Vector